October 29, 2024

 Why It Happens:

-Inconsistent watering is the most common cause of browning in Peace Lily leaves.
-They are highly sensitive to both drought and over-saturation.
-When underwatered the plant’s leaves lack the necessary moisture to maintain their structure and color, and so you get those brown, crispy tips.
+When they’re underwatered the leaves lack don’t get enough moisture to maintain their structure and color, and so you get those brown and crispy tips.

 What You Can Do:

 Feel the soil.
-If the top inch is dry, it’s time to water.
-Conversely if it’s damp give it a few more days.
+If it feels dry through the top inch then you can be confident it’s time to water your peace lily.
+If it’s damp give it a few more days but watering.

 How to Fix: